 Derrack Spelling Variations

+Irish names were rarely spelled consistently in the Middle Ages.
 Spelling variations of the name Derrack dating from that time include Derig, O'Derig, O'Derrig, Derrig, Derieg, Derick, Derrick, O'Derick, O'Derrick, O'Durrig, Durrig, Derigan, Derigen and many more.

 Early Notables of the Derrack family (pre 1700)

-Migration of the Derrack family to the New World and Oceana
+Migration of the Derrack family

 The 19th century saw a great wave of Irish families leaving Ireland for the distant shores of North America and Australia.
-These families often left their homeland hungry, penniless, and destitute do to the policies of England.
+These families often left their homeland hungry, penniless, and destitute due to the policies of England.
 Those Irish immigrants that survived the long sea passage initially settled on the eastern seaboard of the continent.
 Some, however, moved north to a then infant Canada as United Empire Loyalists after ironically serving with the English in the American War of Independence.
 Others that remained in America later joined the westward migration in search of land.
 The greatest influx of Irish immigrants, though, came to North America during the Great Potato Famine of the late 1840s.
 Thousands left Ireland at this time for North America, and those who arrived were immediately put to work building railroads, coal mines, bridges, and canals.
-In fact, the foundations of today's powerful nations of the United Sates and Canada were to a larger degree built by the Irish.
+In fact, the foundations of today's powerful nations of the United States and Canada were to a larger degree built by the Irish.
 Archival documents indicate that members of the Derrack family relocated to North American shores quite early: John Derick, who arrived in Philadelphia, Pennsylvania in 1865; Edward Derigan, who arrived in Philadelphia in 1875; the Widow Derrick, who settled in Georgia in 1738 with two sons and two daughters.